Mike Flynn and the FBI’s assault on American democracy

 Now, according to documents released as part of a review of the FBI’s investigation into Michael Flynn’s alleged collusion with Russia, it gets worse.
 These documents show what many long suspected – that the FBI itself worked against the elected president, while anti-Trump elites cheered it on.

 Flynn, if you recall, was one of the first casualties of Russiagate.
 A decorated former general and a predictably mad Iranophobe, he was appointed national security adviser by Trump in late 2016, during the transition period between the Obama administration and the Trump administration.
-But, after just 24 days, he was forced to step down after it emerged he had met the Russian ambassador Sergey Kislyak in December 2016 – that is to say, before he took up the position of national security adviser.
+But, after just 24 days, he was forced to step down after it emerged he had spoken to the Russian ambassador Sergey Kislyak in December 2016 – that is to say, before he took up the position of national security adviser.

 What’s more, the FBI had recorded the conversation, and heard Flynn telling Kislyak that Russia shouldn’t overreact to the sanctions that outgoing president Obama had just imposed on it – a response, it should be remembered, to the allegations of Russian electoral interference.
-A few weeks later, the FBI interviewed Flynn about the meeting.
+A few weeks later, the FBI interviewed Flynn about the conversation.
 Flynn then maintained to vice-president Mike Pence that he hadn’t mentioned foreign policy to Kislyak.
 So the FBI leaked the conversation to the press showing that he had.
 Cue Flynn’s resignation.

 At the time, it was unclear precisely what Flynn had done wrong.
 Yes, it was against the law for a private citizen to interfere in diplomatic relations between the US and a foreign nation (under the Logan Act of 1799, which, in its 200-plus years, has yielded, er, zero convictions).
 Yet it was clear Flynn wasn’t simply a private citizen; he was also the national security adviser for Trump’s incoming administration, and it was in that role that he was speaking to Kislyak, and attempting, rather sensibly you might think, to smooth the Obama-troubled waters between the US and Russia ahead of Trump’s inauguration.
 After all, why would the Trump administration want to inherit a diplomatic crisis manufactured by the previous administration just weeks before it departed?